wenleicao/wenleicao.github.io/_posts/2016-12-19-Add_Search_Function_to_MDX_based_SSRS_report.md

 ---
 layout: post
-title: How to solve long dropdown list issue in MDX based SSRS report
+title: How to solve long drop-down list issue in MDX based SSRS report
 ---

 While working with SSRS, it is very common that you are asked to create a parameterized report.
 The advantage of this kind of report is flexibility, i.e., client can control the parameter value they want to pass to the report.